Nonparametric Bayesian inference for reversible multi-dimensional diffusions

 The multi-dimensional case $d \geq 2$ is intrinsically more challenging than the one-dimensional case.
 The testing approach has been used for model \eqref{model} first by van der Meulen et al. \cite{vdMeulen2006} to obtain contraction rates in the `natural distance' induced by the statistical experiment, which is a `random Hellinger semimetric' depending on the observation path $(X_t: 0 \leq t \leq T)$.
 In dimension $d=1$, the theory of diffusion local times can then be used to relate this random path-dependent metric to the $L^2$-distance \cite{vdMeulen2006, PSvZ13, vWvZ16}, but when $d>1$ such local time arguments are not available.
 In the multi-dimensional setting, Nickl and Ray \cite{nicklray2020} relate this random Hellinger metric to the $L^2$-distance for specific truncated Gaussian series product priors on $b$.
 They exploit concentration properties of the high-dimensional random matrices induced by the Hellinger semimetric on finite-dimensional projection spaces to relate this problem to a random design type regression problem.
 However, this approach crucially uses that the priors for each coordinate of $b = (b_1,\dots,b_d)$ are supported on the same finite-dimensional projection spaces, which is typically only the case if $b_1,\dots,b_d$ have \textit{independent} priors.
 Since product priors for $b$ draw gradient vector fields $b= \nabla B$ with probability zero, they are inherently unable to model reversibility.

 Aside from requiring different priors, modelling the potential $B$ introduces fundamentally new features to the inference problem at hand.
 Whereas one can relate the non-gradient vector field case to a direct linear regression type model \cite{nicklray2020}, modelling $B$ is equivalent to modelling the invariant measure (see \eqref{Eq:InvMeas}) and leads to a genuinely nonlinear regression problem.
-We must thus employ a completely different approach to \cite{nicklray2020} here, using instead tools from nonlinear inverse problems \cite{MNP20,AN19,GN20,NS20,MNP20b} - our work can thus also be viewed as a contribution to the Bayesian inverse problem literature.
+We must thus employ a completely different approach to \cite{nicklray2020} here, using instead tools from the statistical theory of nonlinear inverse problems \cite{MNP20,AN19,GN20,NS20,MNP20b} - our work can thus also be viewed as a contribution to the Bayesian inverse problems literature.

 Instead of Hellinger testing theory, we develop concentration inequalities for preliminary estimators to directly construct suitable plug-in tests following ideas in \cite{GN2011}, see also \cite{R13,NS17,A18,AN19,MRS20}.
 In the present setting, the invariant measure $\mu_b$ of the diffusion describes the probabilities